Woodmill High School

 WOODMILL HIGH SCHOOL

-In addressing the issue of bullying we recognise that children and young people will naturally fall in and out of friendships in the course of growing up.
+Woodmill High School is committed to the wellbeing of all and in addressing the issue of bullying we recognise that children and young people will naturally fall in and out of friendships while growing up.
 Such difficulties, disagreements or conflicts might be relatively minor and short-lived, but at other times may lead to serious conflict requiring direct intervention to ensure resolution.
 At whatever level such conflict occurs it is important to distinguish it from bullying, and to ensure that children and their parents and carers understand this distinction.
 It should also be recognised of course that unresolved conflict might, in time, lead to bullying.

 We believe it is important to make a distinction between conflict and bullying as describing all relationship difficulties as ‘bullying’ is likely to devalue the term and obscure the very real risks which we know are associated with children and young people being bullied.
 It can also create confusion around the nature of response or intervention which is required to get best outcomes for children.
-Bullying is a mixture of behaviours and impacts, and adult intervention should be guided by the impact on a child or young person.
+Bullying is a mixture of behaviours and impacts, and adult intervention should be guided by the impact on a child or young person, using our wider relationships & positive behaviour strategy following a trauma-informed approach.

 EXPECTATIONS